cited/JRI-Viewer/docs/intro.rst

 Overview
 ------------

-JRI Publisher is a Webmin module that installs, configures, and manages Tomcat, Java, and `JasperReportsIntegration`_
+JRI Viewer is a stand-alone Pg-PHP application for viewing and exporting Jasper Reports on demand.

+It does not require JRI Publisher and can be used with any (and multiple) instances of `JasperReportsIntegration`_

 .. _`JasperReportsIntegration`: https://github.com/daust/JasperReportsIntegration